abrahamparayil/icfoss-and-community/first-follow-up.md

 November 1 2020:

-    Hey Sir,
+>Hey Sir,
+>

-    The free software communities in Kerala had sent you a letter detailing their expectations from ICFOSS, how together both parties can build a better FOSS ecosystem in Kerala, upon your request.
-We have yet to receive an official reply for the letter from you.
-This is an email to inquire about the status of the official reply, why is it getting delayed and when we can expect it.
+>The free software communities in Kerala had sent you a letter detailing their
+>expectations from ICFOSS, how together both parties can build a better FOSS
+>ecosystem in Kerala, upon your request.
+We have yet to receive an official reply
+>for the letter from you.
+This is an email to inquire about the status of the

-    Sincerely,
+>official reply, why is it getting delayed and when we can expect it.
+>
+>Sincerely,

-    Abraham Raji
+>Abraham Raji

-    --
+>-

-    Mea navis aëricumbens anguillis abundat.
+>Mea navis aëricumbens anguillis abundat.